romenlaw/address/README.md

 What

-The concept of Address in this document refers to the geographical address – e.g. your house address, and various forms of it, including postal address, property address and so on.
+The concept of Address in this project refers to the geographical address – e.g. your house address, and various forms of it, including postal address, property address and so on.

 In this project, I introduce a way of representing Address in a flexible manner using meta-data.
 Then I build the Address component based on this design using various technologies and frameworks.